insightsolver/insightsolver/README.md

-# insightsolver
+# InsightSolver

-This is the repo for the *InsightSolver API client*.
-InsightSolver is a solution for advanced data insights powered by a centralized rule-mining engine.
-It helps organizations uncover hidden patterns, generate actionable insights, and make data-driven decisions.
+**InsightSolver** is a solution for advanced data insights powered by a centralized cloud-based rule-mining engine.
+It enables organizations to uncover hidden patterns, generate actionable insights, and make smarter data-driven decisions.
+This repository hosts the Python-based *InsightSolver API client*.

+## 🚀 Getting started

+To get started, you need the following:

+1. A service key.
+2. The `insightsolver` Python module installed.

-## Installation
+## 🛠️ Installation

-You can install the InsightSolver API client in different ways:
+You can install the `insightsolver` Python module in different ways:

 1. *100% CLI*.
 If you have git installed and you don't need a local copy of the repo:
 ```bash